suellab/suellab.github.io/_pages/people.md

 ## Staff
 ### Samantha Hammack
-Current: DVM student at the University of Illinois College of Veterinary Medicine
+Current: DVM/PhD student at the University of Illinois College of Veterinary Medicine

 ### My Pham (Doug)
 Current: Student at the Skaggs School of Pharmacy, University of Colorado